philstutorials/philstutorials.github.io/CPSC359.md

 On Thursday we will create various flip-flops.

 ### October 16th and 18th:
-On Tuesday we will analyze a [sequential circuit](https://raw.githubusercontent.com/philstutorials/philstutorials.github.io/master/_data/analyze_this.circ "Logisim file download").
-Using a principled analysis process we discovered that the circuit outputs 1 after it's seen a 4 consecutive inputs of 1.
+On Tuesday we will analyze a [sequential circuit](https://raw.githubusercontent.com/philstutorials/philstutorials.github.io/master/_data/analyze_this.circ "Logisim file download"). **Update:** Using a principled analysis process we discovered that the circuit outputs 1 after it's seen 4+, consecutive, inputs of 1.
 .

 On Thursday we will design and implement a sequential circuit.